Jian-Min Yuan, Ph.D.

 - Ph.D., Chemical Physics, University of Chicago, 1973

-Biophysics, protein folding/unfolding, protein aggregation, cellular pathways, stochastic dynamics; chemical physics, quantum decoherence, nonlinear dynamics, interaction of radiation with matter.
+Biophysics, protein folding/unfolding, protein aggregation, cellular signaling pathways, stochastic dynamics; chemical physics, reaction dyanmics, nonlinear dynamics, interaction of radiation with matter.

-Professor Yuan was an NWO fellow at University of Utrecht, the Netherland, a visitor at University of Kaiserslautern, Germany, Technion- Israel Institute of Technology, Israel, University of Kansas, University of New Mexico, University of Pennsylvania, ITAMP, Harvard University, National Taiwan University, National Central University, and Institute of Physics, Academia Sinica, Taiwan.
-He has visited Institute of Atomic and Molecular Sciences, Academia Sinica, Taipei, for more than 15 years.
-He is an Honorary Professor at Hunan Normal University, Changsa, China, and a visitor at University of Science and Technology of China, Hefei, Lanzhou University, Sun Yat-Sen University, Guangzhou, Jilin University.
+Professor Yuan was an NWO fellow at University of Utrecht, the Netherland, a visitor at University of Kaiserslautern, Germany, Technion- Israel Institute of Technology, Israel, University of Kansas, University of New Mexico, University of Pennsylvania, ITAMP, Harvard University, National Taiwan University, National Chiao-Tung University, National Central University, and Institute of Physics, Academia Sinica, Taiwan.
+He has visited and collaborated with scientists at the Institute of Atomic and Molecular Sciences, Academia Sinica, Taipei, for more than 15 years.
+He is an Honorary Professor at Hunan Normal University, Changsa, China, and a visitor at University of Science and Technology of China, Hefei, Lanzhou University, Sun Yat-Sen University, Guangzhou, Jilin University, Beijing Normal University.

 He was elected a Fellow of American Physical Society in 1998 and is a member of American Chemical Society, Biophysical Society, and Sigma Xi.
 He was a co-organizer of several international conferences and workshops on chaos and quantum chaos and a co-editor of Quantum Nonintegrability, 'Directions in Chaos', Volume IV (World Scientific, Singapore, 1992) and Quantum Dynamics of Chaotic Systems (Gordon and Breach, 1993).
 He served on the Editorial Advisory Board of International Journal of Physics, Group Theory, and Nonlinear Dynamics.